parveenj/screenplay/_README.md

 The main things you might need to change here are:

-`site: Personal Jekyll Theme` – change this to your website's name
+`site: Made Jekyll Theme` – change this to your website's name

+`url:` – the full URL that your site will be hosted at, e.g. https://your-domain.com

+`baseurl:` – add a base URL here if you will be publishing the site inside a folder, e.g. https://your-domain.com/project/ – or if you're hosting it as a 'project page' on GitHub Pages.
+Example: `baseurl: /project`

+When using baseurl, you should reference images in your post/project Frontmatter **without** the baseurl, e.g. `/images/image.jpg` but images inside the Markdown content **should include** the baseurl snippet, e.g. `{{site.baseurl}}/images/image.jpg`

 `paginate: 6` – change this to set the number of blog posts on each page